 But after several weeks and a lot of trial prints later I did it.
 The ARAX grip came alive.
-After covering the grip surface with a leatherette, it even did not look anymore like a home made 3D printed prototype.
+After covering the grip surface with a leatherette, it even didn't look anymore like a home made 3D printed prototype.

 Due to the grip I can't use the strap anymore since one of the strap lugs are covered and used for the stability of the grip.
 However, since it happened more than one time that the strap became loose and I almost dropped the camera, this wasn't a showstopper for me.

-The stl file for the 3D print of the ARAX grip is free available on Thingiverse.
+The stl file for the 3D print of the ARAX grip is freely available on Thingiverse.